The BIG IDEA

 What are some problems people have?

 What are some problems in your life that you are personally worried about?

-Have students pull them out one by one and answer, “How does what we learned today address that problem?”
+Take turns pulling them out one by one and answer as a group, “How does what we learned today address that problem?”

 Allow the group to discuss.
 Leader, this is a way for our students to apply what we learned in this study to real life problems—some of them are their friends’ problems.
 If they struggle with it, help them make the connections of how these 3 traits of God can meet these specific needs.
 Try to use their own stories to show them that God can meet them where they are.
 If appropriate, spend some time praying for those problems.